 Massages in Thailand are cheap and available all over town.
 Thai massages are unique in the sense that they are often very strong and the masseuse may use his/her body to twist and stretch your body into shapes you weren’t sure were possible.
 I visited Dalah Massage just across the street from Wat Chedi Luang, but another popular option is the Women’s Massage Center (several branches) which hires ex-prisoners to give them an opportunity to rejoin society.

 Ready to book your fabulous responsible vacation in Chiang Mai?
-Click here to check current rates at See You Soon Chiang Mai and make sure you check out their fabulous coffee shop and restaurant, or check out BED Chiang Mai Gate for an adults-only hotel in Chiang Mai with a pool, or click here to find some other highly rated accommodation options in Chiang Mai’s Old Town!
+Click here to check current rates at See You Soon Chiang Mai and make sure you check out their fabulous coffee shop and restaurant, or book a room at Nawa Sheeva, a small Thai boutique hotel with a private pool within Old Town, or check out BED Chiang Mai Gate for an adults-only hotel in Chiang Mai with a pool.
+Click here to find some other highly rated accommodation options in Chiang Mai’s Old Town!

 Pin this for later!